Investment Analyst

 An inverted yield curve, where short-term yields are higher than long-term yields, is often seen as a sign of an impending recession.

-Q13.
-What is alpha and beta
+Q. What are alpha and beta?

 Alpha and beta are measures of investment performance.
 Alpha measures the excess return of an investment compared to a benchmark, while beta measures the volatility of the investment relative to the market.